-viously the Californian did not play his won the national interacholastic honors; TRI-STATE MATCH FOR cept in one set which he took at love; are all close contenders for the last few and so the opinion prevails that in the places that will complete the list of the broadest sense the records of the inter- first ten at the top of the ranking.
-The metional matches should not be considmen have all shown form in which slight things have changed victory into defeat season on the courts which is apt to be that the list will be issued for at least chronic with him, because of the pa- two months. cultarities of his methods.
-Williams's C. S. Garland, of Pittsburgh, won the victories over his old rival, McLoughlin, first leg on the Saunders Challenge Cup at Newport, and over Kari Behr, at Sea- for the junior metropolitan championbright, stand out most prominently in ship, yesterday, at the West Side Tennis his record Otherwise, it is of a rather Club, beating L. M. Banks, of New York. drab color and contains a lot of uncon- in the final round by 6-2, 6-1, 6-2. vincing playing, such as the loss of a The doubles finals were unfinished on Play of Williams-McLoughlin May set to Walter Merrill Hall, the playing account of the rain, the score standing of a five-set match against Charles M. as follows: H. W. Forster and G. P to Craig Biddle at the same place, while W. I. Plitt, 6-1, 2-3, unfinished.
-McLoughlin defeated him in the Pacific
+viously the Californian did not play his won the national interacholastic honors; game, did not even attempt to do so ex- | Wallace F. Johnson, and Robert Le Roy cept in one set which he took at love; are all close contenders for the last few and so the opinion prevails that in the places that will complete the list of the broadest sense the records of the inter- first ten at the top of the ranking.
+The metional matches should not be considmen have all shown form in which slight things have changed victory into defeat MAY BE PLAYED OVER BOTH OF season on the courts which is apt to be that the list will be issued for at least chronic with him, because of the pa- two months. cultarities of his methods.
+Williams's C. S. Garland, of Pittsburgh, won the victories over his old rival, McLoughlin, first leg on the Saunders Challenge Cup at Newport, and over Kari Behr, at Sea- for the junior metropolitan championbright, stand out most prominently in ship, yesterday, at the West Side Tennis his record.
+Otherwise, it is of a rather Club, beating L. M. Banks, of New York. drab color and contains a lot of uncon- in the final round by 6-2, 6-1, 6-2. vincing playing, such as the loss of a The doubles finals were unfinished on Play of Williams-McLoughlin May set to Walter Merrill Hall, the playing account of the rain, the score standing of a five-set match against Charles M. as follows: H. W. Forster and G. P to Craig Biddle at the same place, while W. I. Plitt, 6-1, 2-3, unfinished.